Qualitative research design (and planning)

 You can also do ‘mixed methods’.
 This technically means using more than one type of method, even if they are all qualitative.
 However, the term is often used to mean combining qualitative and quantitative methods.
 This can be very powerful because it gives you the combination of a statistically significant finding which might apply to a large population, and a detailed deep understanding of the reasons behind that finding from the qualitative data.
 However, combining these different types of answers in a meaningful way is a serious challenge, and if you are planning any type of mixed methods study, you will want to consider how to triangulate the results.

-Qualitative analysis takes a long time.
-It obviously depends greatly on the type and amount of data, but you should schedule weeks and probably months for this task.
 You should also consider if you are going to transcribe your data from audio recordings.
 This can take weeks itself if you are doing it yourself, or you might consider sending to a professional to transcribe.
-Even automated transcription can look like it will save a lot of time, but always has errors, and you need to read through these carefully and fix mis-hearings.
-You should also set aside time before analysing your data to read it slowly and carefully so you have a good idea what is across the whole data set.
+Automated transcription can save a lot of time, but may struggle depending on the recording quality, and you'll still need to read through the result carefully and fix any mishearings.

 You also need to think about what type of analysis you are going to do.
 Approaches like grounded theory or IPA are often seen as just an analytic technique, but they affect the data collection approach and methodology too.
 With grounded theory, you should probably be collecting and analysing data as you go, rather than waiting till the end.
 It’s a prime example of how why you should consider all aspects of the research process (even the analysis) before you start.